2021 Tournament Regulation Appendix

 Changes of color – Often a penalty area will affect shots from different directions or provide different challenges requiring a yellow marking in one area, transiting to a red marking in another.
 This is completely reasonable.
-When deciding where to change colors, consider all possible hole locations for the play of the hole, and make the change from yellow to red accordingly.
-Where this provides an inconsistent, or difficult to determine result, then expanding the yellow marking and employing a dropping zone is appropriate.
+When deciding where to change colors, all possible hole locations are considered for the play of the hole.
+Where this provides an inconsistent or difficult to determine result, then expanding the yellow marking and employing a dropping zone is appropriate.

-When the play of two holes is affected, and the primary effect on one hole leads to a yellow marking, but red is more equitable on the second hole, use the yellow marking and note on the Rules of play that in the play of that second hole, the penalty area may be treated as a lateral penalty area.A consistent, smoothly shaped line is best so that players can better judge where a ball may have crosses.
-Intervening vegetation and obstructions can create difficulty keeping a line smooth.
-Include vegetation and exclude obstructions where possible.
-In all cases, think about the shot a player would have to make from a given position just outside the line, and attempt to avoid creating a secondary penalty.
+When the play of two holes is affected and the primary effect on one hole leads to a yellow marking, but red is more equitable on the second hole, use of the yellow marking is appropriate with a note on the Rules of play that in the play of that other hole, the penalty area may be treated as a lateral.

 Ground Under Repair

 Ground markings are to be employed only when necessary.
-They are not used to replace poor conditioning, but rather to ensure “similar playing conditions” in landing areas and green surrounds.
-It is not to create good lies for players throughout the course.
+They are not used to replace poor conditioning but rather to ensure “similar playing conditions” in landing areas and green surrounds.
+The purpose is not to create good lies for players throughout the course.
 On a course where conditioning is excellent, a bare area in a fairway landing area may be marked.
 That same condition would not be marked on a course where such areas were prevalent.
 Remember the adage of “Play the course as you find it!” from Richard Tufts’ book on the philosophy of the Game.

 Other Dropping Zones for Unplayable Balls, Obstructions, G.U.R.

-- Out of Bounds – Defined by the course-side edges at ground level of boundary walls, perimeter fence posts, paved roads, white stakes, and white connecting lines.
+Defined by the course-side edges at ground level of boundary walls, perimeter fence posts, paved roads, white stakes and white connecting lines.
 A ball that comes to rest beyond the boundary of the hole being played is out of bounds, even though it may lie on another part of the course.

-- Burrowing Animal Holes – In desert areas (non-turfed areas) relief is for lie of ball and area of intended swing only.
+Burrowing Animal Holes – In desert areas (non-turfed areas) relief is for lie of ball and area of intended swing only.
 There is no relief available for stance in non-turfed areas from burrowing animal holes.

-- Ground Under Repair is an area enclosed by white lines.
+Ground Under Repair includes areas enclosed by white lines.

-- Status of Paths – All paths other than those artificially surfaced, such as with concrete, asphalt or gravel are integral parts of the course unless otherwise indicated on the event local Rules.
+Status of Paths – All paths other than those artificially surfaced, such as with concrete, asphalt or gravel are integral parts of the course unless otherwise indicated in the local Rules.